AAAS Kavli Science Journalism Awards

 Deadline: Jan 15, 2023

 Hillman Prizes in Journalism

-Since 1950, the Sidney Hillman Foundation awards the annual Hillman prizes, honoring journalism that fosters social and economic justice.
-The categories include books (non-fiction), newspaper, magazine, web, opinion/analysis, and broadcast journalism (includes television and radio), and photojournalism.
-Authors, editors, reporters, producers and photo editors are urged to submit nominations.
-The contest is open to journalists and subjects globally, although work must be published in the U.S. Each winner is awarded travel to New York City to receive a certificate and $5,000 prize.
-The Hillman Foundation also awards the The Sidney, given monthly for an outstanding piece of socially-conscious journalism.
+Since 1950, the Sidney Hillman Foundation awards the annual Hillman prizes, honoring investigative journalism and commentary in service of the common good.
+The categories include books (non-fiction), newspaper, magazine, broadcast, web and opinion/analysis journalism.
+Open to journalists and subjects globally, although work must have been intended for and be widely accessible to a U.S. audience.
+Each winner is awarded travel to New York City to receive a certificate and $5,000 prize.
+The Hillman Foundation also awards the The Sidney, a $500 honorarium given monthly for an outstanding piece of investigative journalism that fosters social and economic justice.

 The annual contest of Investigative Reporters and Editors, Inc. recognizes the best investigative reporting in numerous categories by print, broadcast and online media.
 Work must have been published or aired in the previous calendar year.